 Certain personality types tend to dominate groups.
 It’s alright to ask someone who’s monopolizing the time to let others speak up.
 Better yet, try to bring the quietest person around you into the conversation.
 Read their name tag and ask “What do you think of that, Caleb?”
 (It will be me, I’m shy.)
 You can also invite a friend to be “timekeeper.”
 They can help you with this by glancing at their watch to make sure no one is talking the whole time.
 If you want to make the next session, they can help with that as well.

-I’m going to keep this in mind while the schedule for SPKR.
+I’m going to keep this in mind if I ever work on another conference.
 I will build in plenty of breaks where conversations can blossom and grow.